DETAILED ACTION

 a frame (12, Figs. 1, 5 and col. 2, ll.
 50-64) having a cooling fluid channel (20, Figs. 1, 5 and col. 2, ll.
 50-64) therethrough, the cooling fluid channel being formed between a first sidewall and a second sidewall opposite the first sidewall (20, Figs. 1, 5 and col. 4, ll.
 3-18), the frame having at least one opening (16, Figs. 1, 5 and col. 2, ll.
 50-64) in the first sidewall alongside the cooling fluid channel (20, Figs. 1 and 5) and at least one opening (16, Figs. 1, 5 and col. 2, ll.
 50-64) in the second sidewall alongside the cooling fluid channel (20, Figs. 1 and 5);

 a first power electronics module (14, Figs. 1-2, 5 and col. 3, ll.
 50-64) covering the at least one opening in the first sidewall (Figs. 1 and 5) with a surface of a substrate (32, Figs. 1-2, 5 and col. 3, ll.
 11-23) in the first power electronics module being exposed to the cooling fluid channel (20, Figs. 1 and 5) in the frame through the at least one opening in the first sidewall (col. 4, ll.
-3-18); and
+3-18);

 a second power electronics module (14, Figs. 1-2, 5 and col. 3, ll.
 50-64) covering the at least one opening in the second sidewall (Figs. 1 and 5) with a surface of a substrate (32, Figs. 1-2, 5 and col. 3, ll.
-11-23) in the second electronics module being exposed to the cooling fluid channel (20, Figs. 1 and 5) in the frame through the at least one opening in the second sidewall (Figs. 1 and 5).
+11-23) in the second power electronics module being exposed to the cooling fluid channel (20, Figs. 1 and 5) in the frame through the at least one opening in the second sidewall (Figs. 1 and 5); and

-Thus, since the prior art teaches all of the claim elements, using such elements would lead to predictable results and, as such, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to align the first baseplate and the second baseplate disclosed by Rinehart so that the a top end surface of the first pin fin touches a top end surface of the second pin fin, as disclosed by Ushijima, in order to inhibit variation in a flow velocity distribution in the cooling fluid channel.
+Thus, since the prior art teaches all of the claim elements, using such elements would lead to predictable results, and as such, it would have been obvious to one of ordinary skill in the art to include the array of second pin fins that is in contact with the array of first pin fins, as disclosed by Ushijima, in the package disclosed by Rinehart, in order to inhibit variation in the flow velocity distribution in the cooling medium passage.

 Conclusion